wp-plugins/reorder-entry-images/README.txt

 == Frequently Asked Questions ==

-= When change the image order, nothing happens? =
+= When I change the image order, nothing happens? =

 Please remember to save the changes by pressing the Update button.